QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 ### Transitions

-<font color='red'>Zejin: I tried to edit the following part to describe the fiscal policy experiment and the objects we are interested in computing. </font>
+%<font color='red'>Zejin: I tried to edit the following part to describe the fiscal policy %experiment and the objects we are interested in computing. </font>

-We have computed a steady state, in which the agents believe that the current fiscal policy will last forever.
+We have computed a steady state in which the government policy sequences are each constant over time.

-<font color='red'>Tom: edit starting here to state clearly what the policy experiment is in terms of the sequence. </font>

-We'll use it as a starting point for trajectory paths of the economy driven by some fiscal policy changes.
-We will index the day of policy change announcement by $t=0$, after which the agents will adjust their optimal consumption and saving plans differently from the steady state values in response to the unexpected policy shock.
-While the fiscal policy change itself is regareded as a shock, the sequences of prices and tax rates will be foreseen by the households assumed with rational expectation, especially for the representative young households who can then make their optimal saving plans.
+We'll use this steady state as  an initial condition at time $t=0$ for another economy in which   government policy sequences are  with time-varying sequences.

+To make sense of our calculation, we'll treat  $t=0$ as  time when a huge unanticipated shock occurs in the form of

+  *  the complete abondonment of the time-invariant government policy sequences that led to an original  steady state
+  *  the revelation of a new government policy in the form of sequences starting at time $t=0$
+  *  the new government policy sequences are eventually time-invariant in the sense that after some date $T >0$,  each sequence is constant over time.

+We assume that all agents including the initial old people at time $t=0$ know  the new government policy sequence and choose accordingly.

-As the capital stock and other economy aggregates adjust to the fiscal policy change over time, the economy will eventually converge to a new steady state.
+As the capital stock and other economy aggregates adjust to the fiscal policy change over time, the economy will approach a new steady state.

 In general, we can find the whole transitional path from the old steady state to the new steady state by employing a fixed-point algorithm.

-But in this simple case with closed form solutions, we are able to directly simulate the paths forward from the initial steady state.
+But in our special case with its closed form solution, we have available a simpler and faster method.

-Here we define a Python class `ClosedFormTrans` which computes length $T$ transitional path of the economy in response to a particular fiscal policy change.
-We choose $T$ big enough such that we believe the economy will be close to the new steady state after $T$ periods.
-The class takes three keyword arguments, `τ_pol`, `D_pol`, and `G_pol`, which are the sequences of tax rate, government debt level, and government purchases respectively.
-In each policy experiment below, we will pass two out of three as inputs that fully depict a fiscal policy change, and the remaining one policy variable sequence will be determined by satisfying the government budget constraint.
+Here we define a Python class `ClosedFormTrans` that  computes length $T$ transitional path of the economy in response to a particular fiscal policy change.

+We choose $T$ large  enough so that we have gotten very close  to a new steady state after $T$ periods.

+The class takes three keyword arguments, `τ_pol`, `D_pol`, and `G_pol`.

+These are  sequences of tax rate, government debt level, and government purchases, respectively.

+In each policy experiment below, we will pass two out of three as inputs that fully depict a fiscal policy change.

+We'll then compute the single remaining policy variable from the government budget constraint.

-When simulating the transitional paths, it is useful to keep in mind what are the **state variables**, such as $K_t, Y_t, D_t, W_t, r_t$, versus the **control variables** including $C_{yt}, C_{ot}, \tau_{t}, G_t$.
+When simulating the transitional paths, it is useful to distinguish what  **state variables** at time $t$  such as $K_t, Y_t, D_t, W_t, r_t$ from  **control variables** including $C_{yt}, C_{ot}, \tau_{t}, G_t$.

 ```{code-cell} ipython3
 class ClosedFormTrans: